 4. Fire Safety

 In the United States, the Consumer Product Safety Commission regulates flammability for fabric.
 In Australia, the Australian Competition & Consumer Commission (ACCC) determines flammability standards.
 Every consumer must decide if the chair they buy is high quality; and, if it’s constructed in a non-hazardous way.

 Many countries require warning labels and childproof zippers on bean bags.
 If you buy a chair with a zipper that has its handle intact, cut it off.
 Removing the zipper pull means a child can’t unzip it.
-The filling inside is dangerous if it’s inhaled.
+Be aware that the filling inside is dangerous if it’s inhaled.

 Never allow an open flame anywhere near a bean bag chair.
-Don’t leave candles unattended.
-They are a severe fire hazard if unsupervised.
+Don’t leave candles unattended as they are a severe fire hazard if unsupervised.